LeesEngineer/CSAPP/MachineLevelProgramming.md

 <p>You never manipulate the %rip register explicitly.
 It's implicitly part of the call instruction.
 But embedded in the call instruction you see it's five bytes long.(I don't show you the byte encoding)</p>

 <p>When hit ret instruction, its purpose is to sort of reverse the effect of a call.
 It assume that the top of stack has an address that you want to jump to.
 It will pop that address off stack,(increment the stack pointer) and then it will set the program counter to what just popped off stack.
 That will cause the program to resume back to where it comes from.
-How clever!</p>
+How clever the idea!</p>

+<p>We use kind of combinations of instructions to build up all the layers associated with operations like procedure call and return.</p>

 </br>